 - Small saucepan

-- Preheat your oven to 425° Fahrenheit and lightly grease a 9×13-inch casserole dish with butter.
+- Preheat oven to 425° Fahrenheit.
+Lightly grease 9×13-inch casserole dish with butter.

-- Add the trimmed asparagus to the casserole dish, sprinkle with Italian seasoning, salt, and black pepper.
+- Add trimmed asparagus to casserole dish.
+Sprinkle with Italian seasoning, salt, and black pepper.
 Toss asparagus to coat in seasoning.

-- Melt butter in a saucepan over medium heat, add in the all-purpose flour and cook for 1 minute.
+- Melt butter in a saucepan over medium heat.
+Add in all-purpose flour and cook for 1 minute.

-- Add in the milk, reduce to a simmer and cook for 3-5 minutes or until sauce starts to thicken.
+- Add in milk.
+Reduce heat to medium-low and simmer for 3-5 minutes or until sauce starts to thicken.

 - Pour cheese sauce over asparagus, then sprinkle with Panko breadcrumbs.
-Bake for 10-15, or until bubbly and asparagus is tender.
+Bake for 10-15 minutes, or until sauce is bubbly and asparagus is tender.